srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

             outport: 32152
             protocol: UDP

-For an external SMO use the following configuration:
+To expose the O1 interface to an external SMO:

 .. code-block:: yaml